OCA/web/web_widget_domain_v11/README.rst

 ======================

-* This addon replaces the built-in ``char_domain`` widget, so it can break compatibility with other addons that use it.
+* This addon replaces the built-in ``char_domain`` widget, so it can break compatibility with other addons that use or extend it.

 Bug Tracker
 ===========